DucThuy2000/Mood/.github/core.md

 # Category Selection:

 - Standard categories like film, video, music, memes.
-- Add “WTF?” or “Surprise me” category for random chaos.
+- Use list of icons for user to select category to save the width, height.

 # Suggestion Generator: